Lorp/samsa/docs/samsa-cli.md

 # Samsa-CLI

 Samsa-CLI (samsa-cli.js) is a Node.js command-line utility for performing operations on variable fonts (VFs).
-It wraps the [Samsa-Core](samsa-core.js) library, i.e. it depends on samsa- core.js.
+It uses the [Samsa-Core](samsa-core.js) library, so it requires samsa- core.js.

 ## Execution